Qualified Offering definition

 Qualified Offering means the occurrence of an offering of the Company’s Common Stock which closes in one or more closings in connection with which the Company receives not less than $5,000,000 of gross cash proceeds from the sale of Common Stock on or before November 15, 2016.”

-Qualified Offering means an equity or debt financing for the account of the Company or its Subsidiaries in which shares of common stock, or securities, directly or indirectly, convertible into or exchangeable or exercisable for shares of common stock, or indebtedness is issued, which financing results in cumulative aggregate proceeds to the Company of at least $8 million.
+Qualified Offering means an (i) equity or equity-linked financing by the Borrower or any of its subsidiaries in which shares of common stock, or securities, directly or indirectly, convertible into or exchangeable or exercisable for shares of common stock are issued or (ii) debt financing (not otherwise covered in clause (i), ion either case which financing results in cumulative aggregate proceeds to the Borrower of at least $8,000,000.